Sustainability

 A sweet partnership and entrepreneurial ventures

-Maxi explains that the idea came from her relationship with food and struggles with an autoimmune disease.
-“I worked with a nutrition scientist in Germany as I didn’t feel very healthy.
-I discovered some surprising insights and how Germany and the US face an obesity epidemic.
+Maxi explains that the idea of founding a candy company came from her relationship with food and struggles with an autoimmune disease.
+“I worked with a nutrition scientist in Germany as I didn’t feel very healthy and also decided to get a Certificate in Nutrition Science from Stanford.
+I discovered some surprising insights and how Germany and the US are facing an obesity epidemic.
 Many highly processed sugary options are on the market, backed heavily by the food industry.
 Our product contains 80% less sugar than conventional fruit gums and is rich in fiber.
-We also do not use palm oil due to its negative impact on biodiversity.
-It is a healthier option, and I am passionate about producing a better product for people and the planet.
+We also do not use palm oil due to the negative impact on biodiversity.
+It is a healthier option, and I am passionate about producing a product that is better for people and the planet.
 I truly believe that sugar in the future will be taxed and regulated like tobacco or alcohol because of the negative impact it has on people’s health.”
+She is blessed with an outstanding management team, who is running Häppy Candy on a daily basis.

 Transform your career in 2023 – find out more about our MBA program